The Making of a Nonprofit Fundraising Video

 We don’t come up with the story out of thin air; in reality it’s a fluid process of dialogue and discovery through which the opportunities are uncovered.
 Nevertheless, we have a framework that we follow, and that is the story arc.

 To develop the story arc for the River Phoenix Center for Peacebuilding video, we mapped out how we would go from the opening sequence to the resolution of the video.

 We identified two individuals, Robin and Denaria, who had powerful stories to share about the results of their work with the River Phoenix Center for Peacebuilding.

-Heart Phoenix, in the video, would then interject and establish some context about the conflicts that we face in our lives and our yearning to overcome them, and then we would continue to hear about Robin and Denaria’s stories in what is known as the rising action of the story arc.
+Heart Phoenix, the organization’s co-founder, in one interview of the video would then establish context about the conflicts that we face in our lives and our yearning to overcome them, and then we would continue to hear about Robin and Denaria’s stories in what is known as the rising action of the story arc.

 We would learn in the climax that Robin went on to meet and forgive her brother’s killer after receiving preparation in RPCP’s Victim/Offender Dialogue program.

 The falling action of the story arc would highlight, through the executive director Jeffrey’s narrative, the work that the center is doing to build peace in communities.
 We would hear a variety of perspectives from community members and a resolution to Robin and Denaria’s stories.